HMXCorp/RedFlagsServer/README.md

 # Red Flags Server and Excel Workbench Add-in

-Two capabilities are available to users of the Accelerator software: (1) the Red Flags Server and (2) the Red Flags Excel Workbench Add-in.
+Two important capabilities are available to users of the Accelerator software: (1) the Red Flags Server and (2) the Red Flags Excel Workbench Add-in.
 The Red Flags Server is an Azure service that enables you to define critical risk signals to monitor and maintain a database of red flags that occur based on taxpayer data.
 The Red Flags Excel Workbench Add-in is applies the [HMX.ai CRex Add-in for Excel](https://appsource.microsoft.com/en-us/product/office/WA200005695?tab=Overview).
 Red Flags Add-in for Excel is free to download from Microsoft AppSource.
 Both the Red Flags Server and Excel Workbench have the following key features:

 - **Goal-Oriented** - Define tax authority goals most relevant to managing compliance and transparency.
 - **Situation-Centric** - Define the critical situations that a tax authority wants to uncover and track to determine the best actions to take.
-- **Cognitive Maps** - Organize goals and situations in a graphical 'Cognitive Map' that represents tax authority compliance management plans.
+- **Cognitive Maps** - Organize goals and situations in a graphical way to represents compliance management or any other type of plan.
-- **Simulation Scenarios** - Run simulations for what-if scenarios and fine-tune the tax authority compliance management plans.
+- **Simulation Scenarios** - Run simulations for what-if scenarios to see the results and fine-tune compliance management plans.
 - **CoPilot Integration** - Investigate how decisions impact organizational goal achievement and situational awareness with natural language Q&A.

 ## Red Flags Server